sobaee/replace-text/README.md

 python3, pyglossary, mdict-utils, python-lzo

-You don't need them for the basic function,  you just need them for the extra move that convert the resulted file to .mdx mdict dictionaries
+You don't need them for the basic function,  you just need them for the extra move that convert the output file to .mdx mdict dictionaries

 <br />